luojia527/AHAG/README.md

 AHAG: This is the state-of-the-art method that uti-lizes deep learning technology to jointly model user and item from reviews for item recommendation.

+##Cite

+If you use the code, please kindly cite the following paper:

+@article{liu2020adaptive,
+  title={Adaptive Hierarchical Attention-Enhanced Gated Network Integrating Reviews for Item Recommendation}, author={Liu, Donghua and Wu, Jia and Li, Jing and Du, Bo and Chang, Jun and Li, Xuefei}, journal={IEEE Transactions on Knowledge and Data Engineering}, year={2020}, publisher={IEEE}
+}

 ## Environments